Frequently Asked Questions for Leader Award Grants

 - You are requesting £1000 or LESS from JPF

-- Your project will NOT start before you have received written confirmation that your application has been successful
+- Your project will NOT start before you have received written confirmation that your application has been successful and your organisation has accepted the conditions outlined in the offer letter

 - The TOTAL OVERALL project does NOT exceed £5000